akreuzkamp/quantityland2/Readme.md

 On Linux, Quantityland2 will install its headers to `/usr/local/include/quantityland2/`.
 To change that, add `-DCMAKE_INSTALL_PREFIX=/path/to/install/location/` to the `cmake` command.

+## Usage

-### Adding Quantityland2 to you project
+### Adding Quantityland2 to your project

-To use Quantityland2, first, Quantityland2 has to be found by your compiler.
+To use Quantityland2, first Quantityland2 has to be found by your compiler.
 If you use cmake, that's very simple.
-In your CMakeLists.txt, in between the lines `project(...)` and `add_executable(...)` add the line `find_package(Quantityland2)`.
+In your CMakeLists.txt, somewhere between the lines `project(...)` and `add_executable(...)` add the line `find_package(Quantityland2)`.
 Then link your executable to `Quantityland2::quantityland2`.
 If your executable is named mySimulation, you can link by adding the line `target_link_libraries(mySimulation Quantityland2::quantityland2)` somewhere below